smnawfee/Exploring-Urban-Place-Function-through-User-Generated-Textual-Content/Data/README.md

 3. The geotagged English Wikipedia article list
 This file is available in  Wikipedia data dump (https://meta.wikimedia.org/wiki/Data_dumps) which has the following license (https://meta.wikimedia.org/wiki/Meta:Creative_Commons_Attribution-ShareAlike_3.0_Unported_License).
 The file is extracted as an sql.
 The following steps need to be follow to convert it to csv.
 This part requires aaccess to MySQL.
 i.
-Download the data  enwiki-20201101-geo_tags.sql.gz.\ ii.
-Create an emty database in MySQL by selecting 'Create New Schema' button from the top bar, add a scema name and click apply and then close.\ iii.
-Connect to the database, from the Management section select Data Import/Restore.  iv.
-In Import options select Import from Self-Contained File Select the .sql file extracted from the archive downloaded from the Wikipedia repository.  v.
+Download the data  enwiki-20201101-geo_tags.sql.gz.\
+ii.
+Create an emty database in MySQL by selecting 'Create New Schema' button from the top bar, add a scema name and click apply and then close.\
+iii.
+Connect to the database, from the Management section select Data Import/Restore.\
+iv.
+In Import options select Import from Self-Contained File Select the .sql file extracted from the archive downloaded from the Wikipedia repository.\
+v.
 Select the newly create schema (steps above) from the Default Target Schema dropdown menu. vi.
+Click Start import\
-Click Start import  vii.
-From schema section on the left panel select the schema  created above (e.g., Wikipedia).  viii.
-Select Tables then the geo_tag table.  ix.
-Right-click and select Table Data Export Wizard.  x.
-Select the columns you want to exprot (all by default).  xi.
-Select where to save the file and the format (select , as file separator when using csv).
-Next. xii.
+vii.
+From schema section on the left panel select the schema  created above (e.g., Wikipedia).\
+viii.
+Select Tables then the geo_tag table.\
+ix.
+Right-click and select Table Data Export Wizard.\
+x.
+Select the columns you want to exprot (all by default).\
+xi.
+Select where to save the file and the format (select , as file separator when using csv).\
+xii.
 Click Next to execute